WHO WE ARE

 -

-Atherosclerotic lesions and fibrotic strictures in both vascular and non-vascular settings, including the urethra and ureter
+Atherosclerotic lesions and fibrotic strictures in Ureter and Urethra.

 This extensive clinical footprint supports the pathology-driven use of our device across a wide range of anatomical territories.